-University at Buffalo, a thriving public research institution with countless proof points that illustrate its tenacious spirit, global perspective, empathetic approach, and role as a bold participant in issues all over the world, was poised to define its story of distinctiveness.
+University at Buffalo, a thriving public research institution with countless proof points that illustrate its tenacious spirit, global perspective, empathetic approach, was poised to define its story of distinctiveness.
 Its nomenclature had been fragmented.
 The athletics identity had been changed with mixed reviews.
 There wasn’t a unifying brand story to tie back to, so many schools and units were creating their own.
 The brand wasn’t cutting through the clutter of a crowded competitive space.
 And above all, the university wasn’t getting credit for being the amazing AAU powerhouse it is.

 It was clear a compelling brand story could address all of these issues and more.
 Partnering with Marshall Strategy and Ologie, UB launched a large brand and identity strategy initiative to finally tell a story that was all its own.
 And the timing was never more perfect.